 - The Golden Rule: Are you treating others the way that you would want to be treated?

 - The Golden Rule 2.0: Are you treating others the way that they would want to be treated?
-The Laws and Policies Test: Does what you are doing violate a law?

 - The Everybody Test: What if everybody is doing the same thing that you are?
 Would that change your mind?

 - The Offline Test: What is the real world equivalent of what you are doing?
 Would you be willing to do that activity in the real world or make the same comment to the person's face?

 - The Real Name Test: How would you change your behavior if you knew that your real name would be associated with it?